microsoft/Windows-classic-samples/README.md

 This repo contains samples that demonstrate the API used in Windows classic desktop applications.

+> [!NOTE]
-**Note**.
-You can use Microsoft Visual Studio to search the entire set of source code here to see whether the usage of a particular Windows API is being demonstrated.
+> You can use Microsoft Visual Studio to search the entire set of source code here to see whether the usage of a particular Windows API is being demonstrated.
 Clone this repo (or download the ZIP) to your local file system.
 Then **Find in Files** in Visual Studio, set **Look in** to the folder you cloned or downloaded into, and search for an API name.
 You can install [Visual Studio](https://visualstudio.microsoft.com/downloads/) without expense.
 A Community edition is available&mdash;it's free for students, open-source contributors, and individuals.

 These samples demonstrate the functionality and programming model for Windows and Windows Server.